Pennsylvania Railroad class K29s: History

 The sole K29s, PRR 3395, was constructed by the American Locomotive Company's Schenectady works in 1911 as a demonstrator engine for the Pennsylvania Railroad.
 The success of the single experimental K29s lead to the development of the equally successful K4s class Pacific and L1s class Mikado locomotives.
 Despite its success, the K29s was one of only a handful of locomotives constructed by Alco Schenectady as the PRR preferred its own Altoona Works as well the Baldwin Locomotive Works in Philadelphia for large scale locomotive production.
 The sole K29s spent its entire operating life on the PRR's Pittsburg Division main line pulling limited passenger trains and being used as a helper engine.
 Rumors circulated stating the K29s was able to haul 13 full sized passenger cars unassisted on an uphill grade between Gallitzin, Pennsylvania and Altoona, Pennsylvania.
 By 1929 however, the K29s was stricken from the PRR's locomotive roster.

 Specifications

-The K29s had six driving wheels measuring 80 inch in diameter each and a 36 ft 5 in total wheelbase.
-The total weight including engine and tender was 492700 lbs, while the engine alone weighed 317550 lbs.
-The K29s used the Walschaerts valve gear, with 27 × 28 in cylinders.
-The tractive effort was 43375 lbf.
-It also had a total firebox heating surface of 4625 sqft and a fire grate of 66.1 sqft.
-It was paired with a Class 80-P-83 tender that could carry 8280 gal of water and 14 tons of soft coal.
+The K29s had six 80 inch diameter driving wheels and a 36 ft 5 in total wheelbase.
+The engine alone weighed 317550 lbs with the total weight including the tender was 492700 lbs.
+The K29s used 27 × 28 in cylinders fitted with Walschaerts valve gear, its tractive effort being 43375 lbf.
+The total firebox heating surface was 4625 sqft with a 66.1 sqft grate.

+It was paired with a Class 80-P-83 tender that could carry 8280 gal of water and 14 ST of soft coal.
 The K29s had an unusually massive boiler for its time, measuring between 81.25 in and 89 in in diameter and 22 ft in length from firebox to smokebox door.
 Most of the basic specifications can also be found on the succeeding K4s Pacifics, which was directly developed from the K29s.